Pin1yin1/pin1yin1/doc/installation.md

 `$ RAILS_ENV=production bundle exec rake db:import`

+You should also remove the fulltext index when changing the dictionary:

+`$ rm -r tmp/index`

+It will take several minutes to rebuilt when the first query is executed; you might want to do that from the command line with:

+`$ bundle exec rails runner 'Definition.find_with_index('apple', {}, ids_only: true)'`

 ## Testing the install
 There is a (currently small) rspec-based test suite included.
 If you have installed the software correctly, you should be able to run it